gleam-lang/website/_posts/2025-03-08-hello-echo-hello-git.md

 "wibble " <> todo <> " wobble"
 ```

-And if the cursor is selecting a valid gleam name, the language server will
+And if the cursor is selecting a valid Gleam name, the language server will
 offer to interpolate it as a variable:

 ```gleam